jackylee1/FaceReko/README.md

 For the last option **just hit enter and leave default**.

 Once complete, there should be a folder named *FaceReko* in */home/pi/* and permissions for it setup.
-(If there are any permission issues with the program later on just manually `sudo` run the last couple `chmod & chown` commands in *install.sh*
+(If there are any permission issues with the program later on just manually `sudo` run the last couple `chmod & chown` commands in *install.sh*).

 ## Usage:
 Simply `cd` into the FaceReko folder and run `python server.py`